SnapLib/npm-fs/docs/PKG_README.md

 A SnapLib npm project's structure can be thought of as a subset of an npm project.
 Therefore, every SnapLib npm project follows the basic minimum npm project structure.
-Such as having a `node_modules` directory and `package.json` and `package-lock.json` file located in the project's root directory that is common to every npm based project.
+Such as having a `node_modules` directory and `package.json` and `package-lock.json` file located in the project's root directory.
+These are common to all npm based projects

 However, ***SnapLib*** npm projects have additional project structure properties that are enforced and shared by all SnapLib npm projects.
 Some examples of such